Home » Spotted Lanternfly

 - Go out and look for tree-of-heaven.
 It is most often found in urban areas and along current and former railroad corridors.
 Check your local parks and bike paths that are established on old railroad beds!

 - If you find tree-of-heaven, send a report to WIFDN so we can add it to the map!
 Each report should include the date you saw it, photos of the plant(s) you saw, and the location (GPS coordinates).
-You can email reports to WIFDNcoordinator@gmail.com or use the GLEDN app or EDDMapS website.
+You can email reports to WIFDNcoordinator@gmail.com or use the EDDMapS App or EDDMapS website.

 Look for Spotted Lanternfly